Ghalia98/switch-spaceship/README.md

 **Losing condtions:**

 - Colliding with the alien without activating the shield.
-- Color of the spaceship doesn't match the ball's color at touchpoint.
+- Color of the spaceship doesn't match the ball's color at intersection.

 ### Technologies Used